jjt/jjt.github.io/_posts/2013-11-25-why-any-developer-should-check-out-the-ergodox-keyboard.md

 ## On ~~laziness~~ efficiency

-Take a look at the heat map generated from a standard QWERTY keyboard if it were to have typed out the source code for [Underscore 1.5.1](http://underscorejs.org/underscore.js)
+Take a look at the heat maps generated if we were to type out [Underscore 1.5.1](http://underscorejs.org/underscore.js) with QWERTY, Colemak, ErgoDox QWERTY, and my custom ErgoDox Colemak layout.